 Because iron compounds are so abundant in the environment (both food and soil) and have such low toxicity hazard, the EPA waived most of the required data sets for product registration.
 So, even though the review criteria is incomplete, ferrous sulfate and other iron salts are considered low in environmental and toxicity hazards.
 (3)

-Smoking and/or eating is not recommended in storage areas.
-Stainless steel or fiberglass tanks are recommended.
+Do not smoke or eat in storage areas.
+Use stainless steel or fiberglass tanks for storage.
 Keep product away from heat sources and direct sunlight.
 Do not reuse storage containers unless properly reconditioned.
-Isolate appropriately from chemicals where low pH could create a hazardous byproduct; for example, a combinationcombining with hypochlorite could lead to the evolution of chlorine gas.
+Isolate appropriately from chemicals where low pH could create a hazardous byproduct; for example, combining with hypochlorite could lead to the evolution of chlorine gas.

 Dry Ferrous Sulfate